-Engineering Technology is essentially the link between engineering design and machine operation.
+Engineering and Electronics Technology is essentially the link between engineering design and machine operation.
 Engineering Technicians work with Engineers in the design progress prototyping systems and testing designs.
 They work with existing systems during and after production to make sure the manufacturing process is working properly and change the processes if necessary.
 After manufacturing, technicians are involved in troubleshooting and repair of systems “in the field.”
 We offer Engineering Technology programs specializing in Electronics, Industrial systems, Computers, and Electronic Communications.

 Industrial Engineering Technology focuses on the electrical systems that make automation work.
 Technicians in this area focus on the electrical motors, controls systems, and motor controls and may go to work in manufacturing facilities to maintain, repair and modify electrical systems.